agtorre/agtorre.github.io/README.md

 # Personal Site for Aaron Torres
 This is the destination source for https://www.aaron-torres.com.
-The site is build using [Hugo](http://hugo.spf13.com) to generate a static site which can be found at [www.aaron-torres.com](http://www.aaron-torres.com)
+The site is build using [Hugo](http://hugo.spf13.com) to generate a static site.

 ## Author
 **Aaron Torres**